 Walking and running are great ways to burn calories, but let’s face it these aren’t always fun ways to get fit.
 If you’re not a runner, it’s going to be a chore, and the novelty is soon going to wear off.

-Skating for weight loss on the other hand can just mean putting on your skates and going for a leisurely skate in the park.
+Skating for weight loss on the other hand can just mean putting on your roller skates and going for a leisurely skate in the park.
+All you need to skate are a good pair of skates and one of the many places to practice roller skating.

 Both indoor and outdoor roller skating are great ways to burn calories.
-Skating is a cardiovascular activity.
+Whether you use indoor or outdoor roller skates, skating is a cardiovascular activity.
 It gets the heart working harder, it works up a sweat, and if you skate regularly and follow a healthy diet, you’ll soon see the fat melt away.

 Skating to lose weight is an effective method of getting healthy.
 No matter what kind of skating you do, you’re still going to burn calories.